 An American Tail: Tony and Bridget instantly falling in love while she's giving a speech at an anti-cat rally.

 WALL•E falls in love with EVE the first time he sees her.
-Possibly justified in that EVE is the first living thing he's seen other than cockroaches.
+Possibly justified in that EVE is the first living thing he's seen in centuries other than cockroaches.

 In the DTV movie Mickey, Donald, Goofy: The Three Musketeers, this happens with Mickey and Princess Minnie.
 Not only are they smitten, the world vanishes, they float in purple and pink clouds, random flowers come out of nowhere for him to give to her, romantic music swells, they hold hands and float until Daisy interrupts.
 It's so over the top it's adorable.